Liquor Store Insurance

 - Selling liquor to customers that are already intoxicated.

-Automobile exposure: Do you have your employees using your company vehicles to run errands?
+Do your employees use your company vehicles to run errands?
 Do you provide a delivery service?
 Check that all employees are properly licensed.
 Check MVRs regularly.
 Be sure to properly maintain your vehicles and keep records of all maintenance performed.

 Holdups can cause employee injury or even death.
 Take the time to train your employees on how to respond in such situations.
 Train customers on how to deal with intoxicated or unruly customers who are refused the purchase they want to make.